Retirement Living Hub

 6. Make Your Decision: Accept the offer if everything aligns, or decline it if it is no longer the right fit.
 Declining an offer might impact your position on the waitlist or forfeit your deposit, so understand these consequences.

 This decision is significant.
 Taking the time to review all aspects ensures you make a confident and informed choice for your senior housing.
+When we finally got the offer for our unit in Hawthorn Ridge, I pulled out my binders and spreadsheets one last time to confirm everything.
+Dorothy just looked at me and said, “Are you sure you’re done, Bill?”
+I was.
+And I was right.

 A close-up of a hand moving a chess piece, symbolizing strategic senior living planning.